matzar/markdown-cv/index.md

 `2019-2021`
 __University of Stirling, United Kingdom__
 - MSc in Mathematics and Data Science
-    - Representing and Manipulating Data (Merit-64%)
+    - Representing and Manipulating Data (Merit)
-    - Commercial and Scientific Applications (Merit-62%)
+    - Commercial and Scientific Applications (Merit)
-    - Statistics for Data Science (Pass-50%)
+    - Statistics for Data Science (Pass)
     - Networks & Graph Theory
-    - Data Analytics
-    - Modelling in Financial and Medical Systems
-    - Stochastic Processes and Optimisation
-    - Dissertation Project

 `2015-2018`
 __University of Abertay Dundee, United Kingdom__